uizaio/uiza-chrome-extension/README.md

 This extension is used for demo purpose.

-## Installation
+## Installation and running locally

-Install dependencies:
-`yarn` or `npm install`
+Make sure you have NodeJS & all dependencies installed by running `yarn` or `npm install`

+**Note**
 ```
-Note: Node.js version 7.x or greater is needed
+Node.js version 7.x or greater is needed
 ```

-## Running locally

-Make sure you have NodeJS & all dependencies installed.

 Start the development server by running